Nuclear Explosions for the National Economy: History

 These explosions were financed by various ministries: 51 explosions were financed by the Ministry for Geology, 26 explosions were financed by the Ministry for Natural Gas, 13 explosions were financed by the Ministry for Oil, 19 explosions were financed by the MinSredMash itself (the predecessor of the Federal Atomic Energy Agency).
 There were two large explosions of 140 kilotons and 105 kilotons; all others were relatively small with an average yield of 12.5 kilotons.
-For example, one 30-kiloton explosion was used to close the Uzbekistan Urtabulak gas well in 1966 that had been blowing since 1963, and on May 11th 1968 a 47-kiloton explosive was used to seal a higher pressure blowout at the nearby Pamuk gas field, Gas fire blowouts like this occurred three more times over the following years, On July 9th 1972 a 3.8-Kiloton explosive was used in Krestishche gas field in Ukraine, And again in the same gas field on August 6th 1972 where a 5-Kiloton explosive was used (a separate well from the July operation), And another was used at the Kumzhinskoye gas field in Northern Russia, Where the fire at this site had been burning for more than a year before being extinguished by a 37.5 Kiloton explosive on December 18th 1981, These successful experiments were later cited as possible precedents for stopping the Deepwater Horizon oil spill.
+For example, one 30-kiloton explosion was used to close the Uzbekistan Urtabulak gas well in 1966 that had been blowing since 1963, and on May 11th 1968 a 47-kiloton explosive was used to seal a higher pressure blowout at the nearby Pamuk gas field.
+Gas fire blowouts like this occurred three more times over the following years.
+On July 9th 1972, during Operation Fakel a 3.8-Kiloton explosive was used in Krestishche gas field in Ukraine, and a 5-Kilton explosive was used in the same gas field on August 6th of the same year, though on a separate well from the July operation.
+At Kumzhinskoye gas field in Northern Russia a fire that had been burning for more than a year before was extinguished on December 18th 1981 by a 37.5 Kiloton explosive.
+These successful experiments were later cited as possible precedents for stopping the Deepwater Horizon oil spill.

 The last nuclear explosion by the Program 7, codenamed Rubin-1, was performed in Arkhangelsk Oblast on September 6, 1988.
 The explosion was a part of a seismic program for geological exploration.
 The Soviets agreed to stop their PNE program at the end of 1988 as a result of then-president Mikhail Gorbachev's disarmament initiative.

 There are proponents for continuing the PNE programs in modern Russia.
 They (e.g. A. Koldobsky) state that the program has already paid for itself and saved the USSR billions of rubles and can save even more if it would continue.
 They also allege that the PNE is the only feasible way to put out large fountains and fires on natural gas deposits, and it is the safest and most economically viable way to destroy chemical weapons.

 Their opponents, including Alexey Yablokov, state that all PNE technologies have non-nuclear alternatives and that many PNEs actually caused nuclear disasters.